 Total Production: 4 1955 - 1956 In 1949 the Ferrari twelve-cylinder engine was 1.5 liters in size; by 1953 the size had grown to 5-liters.
 In 1954 a 375 Plus, powered by a 4.9-liter engine, was entered in the grueling 24 Hours of LeMans where it captured the overall victory.
 Further development of the engines continued with the focus slowly shifting towards smaller displacements with fewer cylinders.
 The idea was that a lighter, smaller, more compact engine could prove to be a potent contender against the larger engines.
 The smaller engines were also more fuel-efficient.

 The body was handled by Scaglietti, a coachbuilder notorious for his lightweight designs and streamlined designs.
-Only two 410 S work cars were created: chassis number 0596 CM and 0598 CM.
-The 'S', or 'Sport', cars were factory works cars.
-A small number of customer cars were created, their 'S' designation represented 'Speciale'.
-The customer cars were primarily designed for racing, but one of the cars, the fourth one constructed, was built for Michael Cavallier, Ferrari's board of directors as a road going car.
+Four 410 S CM (Carrera Messicana) cars were created: chassis number 0592 CM, 0596 CM, and 0598 CM wore open Scaglietti-built bodies.
+Chassis number 0594CM wore a closed-coupe Scaglietti Berlinetta body and was built for Michael Cavallier, Ferrari's board of directors as a road-going car.

-The international racing career for the works cars was very limited with their only appearance occurring at the 1956 Buenos Aires Grand Prix were both cars retired after suffering mechanical difficulties.
+The international racing career for the works cars was very limited with their only appearance occurring at the 1956 Buenos Aires Grand Prix where both cars retired after suffering mechanical difficulties.
 One of the works cars was later sold to Sture Nottorp, a Swedish privateer, who had mild success on the racing circuit.
-The other went to an American privateer who, with the help of drivers such as Carroll Shelby, racked up numerous victories.
+Another went to an American privateer who, with the help of drivers such as Carroll Shelby, racked up numerous victories.
 By Daniel Vaughan | Mar 2010